Fight Traffic Ticket in MichiganPage OverviewSUMMARY: How to Fight a Michigan Traffic Ticket

-- Contest traffic ticket via trial
+- Contest traffic ticket via trial.

-- Choose to represent yourself or hire a traffic ticket attorney
+- Choose to represent yourself or hire a traffic ticket attorney.

-- No penalties if found guilty, but must pay court/attorney fees
+- No penalties if found guilty, but must pay court/attorney fees.

-- Court finds you guilty, must pay fines, court/attorney fees and incur penalties
+- Court finds you guilty, must pay fines, court/attorney fees and incur penalties.

 Read full details below

-- Not guilty, no traffic violation fines or driving record points.
+- Not guilty: No traffic violation fines or driving record points.
 You still must pay court and, if applicable, legal fees.

-- Guilty, but to reduced charges.
-You'll still be required to pay court and, if applicable, legal fees, and possibly the fine for a lesser charge.
+- Guilty, but to reduced charges: You'll still be required to pay court and, if applicable, legal fees, and possibly the fine for a lesser charge.

 Pleading Guilty With an Explanation

-Notification instructions will be clearly detailed on your citation.
-Be sure to notify the court by the due date posted on your ticket.
-Most courts will request notification by mail.
-Some may allow you to appear in person, but call ahead to make sure.
+Instructions will be clearly noted on your citation.
+Most courts will request notification by mail, and sometimes in person.
+Call ahead to make sure.

 Informal or Formal Hearing?

-After receiving your plea the court will notify you of a hearing date.
-Unless you specifically request for a formal hearing, you will be scheduled for a pre-hearing before a court magistrate.
+After receiving your plea, the court will notify you of a hearing date.
+Unless you specifically request a formal hearing, you will be scheduled for a pre-hearing before a court magistrate.